 In sum, I would propose adding additional text to following original principles:

 Principle 5 par.
 1: The search for the disappeared person and the criminal investigation of the persons responsible for the disappearance should be mutually reinforcing.
 The criminal investigation should not take away from the urgency of investigating the fate and whereabouts of the disappeared person using appropriate staff and equipment.
+The search for the disappeared persons should be initiated and carried out effectively, irrespective of the criminal investigation.

 Principle 11, par.
 3. If the disappeared person is found dead, the search shall be considered as completed when his or her remains have been fully identified and handed over to his or her family members or relatives in a dignified manner.
 When the identification of remains is partial, any decision to discontinue the search to locate and identify the missing remains should take into account the actual chances of identifying more remains and the needs expressed by the family members in the context of their cultural norms concerning funerals.
 Any decision to continue the search requires the prior and informed consent of the family members.
+This applies also to situations when the remains are discovered in mass or clandestine graves

 Principle 15 par.
 4: The remains of a disappeared person should be handed over to the family members under decent conditions, in accordance with the cultural norms and customs of the victims and with respect at all times for the fact that they are the mortal remains of a person, and not objects.
 The return of remains should also involve the means and procedures needed to ensure a dignified burial consistent with the cultural customs of the families who receive them.
+The States should cover the costs of transferring the remains of disappeared persons to the place of choice of their relatives, including to another country, when this is the wish of the family.

 I would also recommend developing on two issues, either trough a separate Principle or by mainstreaming it into existing Principles: